Lightning-AI/lit-llama/docs/finetune_adapter.md

 The steps here only need to be done once:

 1. Follow the instructions in the [README](README.md) to install the dependencies.
-2. Download and convert the weights and save them in the `./checkpoints` folder as described [here] (#downloading-pretrained-weights).
+2. Download and convert the weights and save them in the `./checkpoints` folder as described [here](download_weights.md).
 3. If you want to utilize more than one GPU, you should `pip install deepspeed`.
-4. Download the data and generate a instruction tuning dataset:
+4. Download the data and generate the instruction tuning dataset:

    ```bash
    python scripts/prepare_alpaca.py